patrickmcginnis/GHaSP/readMe.md

 As of writing this there is no front end.
 This thing operates from the console.
 Need to implement a front end preferably through web.

-I would like to mess around with some concurrency so going to build out read/write for files

-Create some charts and graphs to track trends.

 #### Goal:

 Create a scalable web application individuals can use to monitor and analyze their statistics from previous golf rounds.